 It means the slow but sure death of the business website (as we know it).
 Having an online web presence is even more crucial than ever, but it will become less important for your website to be attractive to humans and more important for it to attract Google’s bots.
 Most modern businesses spend large sums on maintaining a flashy, stylish website, and you will be relieved to know that this won’t be an accepted requirement for much longer.
-Instead, small- to medium-sized businesses will do better to opt for dLook My Listing pages which are webpages that are well-designed for users on PC, tablet and mobile.
+Instead, small- to medium-sized businesses will do better to opt for dLook Express Website pages which are webpages that are well-designed for users on PC, tablet and mobile.
 But, they are especially optimised for Google’s bots.
 They have all the key info on your business that bots are looking for: name, location, opening hours, images and SEO tags.

 When you make Express Website pages, you are optimising the chances of your business’s details being selected by Google to show up in a ‘card’ on the search results page.
 These cards which you would have noticed—deliver the key info that the searcher is looking for without them having to click any web pages.
 So they just search for a plumber and it comes up with your number.
 These cards are only the start of this new kind of search results—where Google just gives you the information directly.
 So we at dLook recommend making free dLook Express Website pages now.
 These pages are valued at $295 each and give your business a head-start into a future that is about to hit the headlines like a speeding train.